 About the School

-Parents are often rightly concerned with sending their students to study languages in foreign countries, about which they have little familiarity.
+Parents are often understandably concerned about the safety of their children studying in foreign countries with which they have little familiarity.
 As such, we have built several safeguards into the program to facilitate communication with the students and to establish boundaries for the program participants.
-Upon arrival at the University, students will be given an orientation session to help them get accustomed to their new environment.
-Additionally, they will be given a pamphlet of Safety Guidelines that will set them up to have the most enjoyable time at the University and in Lebanon.

 The textbooks, which are part of the “Al-Kitaab” series published by Georgetown University Press, are frequently used in Arabic language instruction to foreigners throughout the region and in the United States.
 This will make it much easier for students to transition from MEU’s program to others, should they wish to further their Arabic abilities.
 It should also be noted that “this textbook is used by Brigham Young University, who was selected by the United States Department of Education as the location of the national Middle East Language Resource Center, making the school a hub for experts on that region.”